 - Volunteer to pay a higher excess.
 An excess is the amount you would contribute to any claim before your insurer will pay out.
-If you voluntarily increase your excess, your insurance company see you as less likely to make a claim, which will help to bring down the cost of your premium.
+If you voluntarily increase your excess, your insurance company sees you as less likely to make a claim.
+This can help to bring down the cost of your premium.

 - Choose a provider that offers a black box.
 Providing you’re a safe and competent driver, a black box could dramatically reduce your car insurance premium.

 - Consider a smaller, less-powerful car that’s in a lower car insurance group.
 Fast cars with big engines are statistically more likely to be involved in incidents.
 Opting for something lower-octane is likely to make for a cheaper premium.